 The museum continued to florish over the next two years, undergoing many firsts: night runs along our mainline.
 Taking part in community events along the waterfront.
 Our very first Members Day.
 Movement of trolleys, transit and railroad equipment that had not moved in years.
 A Whitcomb diesel locomotive came to life after years of inactivity.
 The installation of signals along our track.
 The acquisition of a new generator.
 The long awaited restoration of some of our cars, including the revival and return to service of our car no. 120.
 Our volunteers and staff then took a vow: "Leave Oue Museum Better Than We Found It".

 Today, the museum runs under a highly effective Board of Trustees and a very dedicated group of volunteers.
-Mr. Erik Garces currently serves as our museum President, while Mr. Allen Hughes serves as our Vice President.
-Ms. Nancy Riseley, President Emeritis, serves as our Treasurer, while our Board and Officers oversee operations such as site improvement, social media outreach, and event organization.
+Mr. Erik Garces currently serves as our museum President, while Mr. Allen Hughes and Mr. William (Bill) Wexler serve as our Vice Presidents.
+Our Board and Officers oversee operations such as site improvement, social media outreach, and event organization.
 Our volunteers take part in the restoration of our trolleys and transit cars in our collection.
-Mr. Harold Greenblatt is our Chief Mechanical Officer, accompanied by our Master Mechanic, Mr. William (Bill) Wexler.
+Mr. Wexler also serves as our Master Mechanic and works closely with Mr. Harold Greenblatt, our Chief Mechanical Officer.

 We continue to strive to maintain our mission, finding ways to improve our museum inside and out.
 We will continue to grow and leave this museum better than we found it.